 Crypto transactions are facilitated through blockchain networks that handle these transfers based on the inserted private keys and public addresses.
-These keys are long alphanumeric strings that are impossible to memorise and are either copied and pasted, or scanned with a QR code scanner.
+These keys are long alphanumeric strings that are impossible to memorize and are either copied and pasted or scanned with a QR code scanner.

-Let’s take a look at which blockchains have similar addresses, how to recover your assets if you’ve sent them to a wrong address that’s incompatible with their native network and how to avoid these mistakes.
+Read more to know which blockchains have similar addresses, how to recover your assets if you’ve sent them to a wrong address that’s incompatible with their native network, and how to avoid these mistakes.